-You’ve gone enough years with your muscles and joints feeling stiff and achy every morning.
-This year is going to be different.
-You’re going to start a stretching routine several days a week.
+Your muscles and joints feeling stiff and achy every morning.
+Isn't it time to change that?
+The best way to reach that goal is to start a stretching routine several days a week.

 Are you new to stretching?
 Here’s how to improve flexibility.